neilsahai/CS521-FinalProject/README.md

 Mei Han:
 Worked on using random nonces as an alternative to serial nonce incrementation in mining.
 Since this approach is already implemented as an existing solution, my contribution focused on reviewing and validating the execution of the code in [solo_miner.py](https://github.com/iceland2k14/solominer/blob/main/solo_miner.py)

+Xing Gao:
+Executed and analyzed the end-to-end mining workflow of [PythonBitcoinMiner](https://github.com/HugoXOX3/PythonBitcoinMiner.git).
+Ran the script against a live solo CKPool, logged the Stratum message sequence (subscribe → authorize → notify → submit), observed “Nonce found” and “Above target” responses, and validated that the miner correctly implements the Proof-of-Work loop and share‐submission logic.